Home

 859 Kara Bulgar lost Bashtu (Kiev) and Urus (Novgorod) uluses to Khazars.

-Kagan Iskhak appoints Norman leader Dir (Bulg Djir) of Slavic militia in Bashtu a ruler of Rus and Norman Ascold (Bulg As-Khalib) a Viceregent of Rus
+Kagan Iskhak appoints Norman Dir (Bulg.
+Djir), head of Slavic militia in Bashtu, a ruler (governor) of Rus, and Norman Ascold (Bulg.
+As-Khalib) a Viceregent of Rus

 860 860-862 Kushtan (Constantine)-Baksan (baptized Cyril on his deathbed), brother of Bandja (baptized Methodius), travel to Khazaria

-861 Religious debate in Khazar court (Khazarian Polemic) between Cyril and Methodius, Rabbi Yitzhak Ha Sangari, and Muslem cleric Farabi Ibn Kora.
+861 Religious debate in Khazar court (Khazar Polemic) between Cyril (Constantine of Thesalonica (826-869 A.D.), reportedly seventh child of Leo the Drungar) and Methodius, Rabbi Yitzhak Ha Sangari, and Muslem cleric Farabi Ibn Kora, plus Ateh, Khazar Princess (Christian version).

 861 Khazar Bulan Bek, nobility and some common people convert to Judaism.